Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 It was all as legitimate as it could ever be.
 The objection and outrage that their strongest ally among the stars would *take advantage* was, in short order, tempered by what he was offering them: survival for their species and each nation’s *culture,* in a way none of their governments could afford.
 And really, his reasoning wasn’t so strange; most of them would have done something similar, if a younger, powerful allied species had just tried to *nuke itself to death.* He needed assurances in the face of everything, and he was right about their timeline, too.
 It made sense.
 Truly.
 The crush of reality falling upon them all had made Daar’s argument for him more than any other point he might have made, forceful or not.

 So…that being their choice: phone calls were made.
 Leaders were hesitant.
 Margaret, seeing this, took the lead and committed to the process, then bullied the remnant of Congress to agree.
-She’d received Senate consent to the treaty in less than two days---and it only took that long because the Senate had to confirm over eighty new appointed members after the war.
+She’d received Senate consent to the treaty in less than two days - and it only took that long because the Senate had to confirm over eighty new appointed members after the war.
 The irony of such seamless unity was not lost upon her.

 The other nations followed suit in short order.
 But what country had ever included clauses for its own dissolution in its own constitution?
 The fundamental assumption of a nation was that it would proceed in perpetuity.